SEO for Melbourne Restaurants

 How important are Google reviews for restaurants?

-Google reviews are the single most important factor for restaurant local SEO.
-They influence Map Pack ranking, click-through rates, and customer decision-making.
-Aim for 200+ reviews with a 4.2+ rating.
-Review velocity matters — gaining 15–30 new reviews per month signals to Google that your restaurant is active and popular.
-Always respond to every review within 48 hours.
+Reviews are the dominant local ranking factor for hospitality.
+They influence Map Pack position, click-through rate, and the diner's final booking decision.
+Target 200-plus reviews with a rating above 4.2.
+Review velocity matters as much as volume — gaining 15 to 30 fresh reviews per month signals to Google that your venue is active and popular.
+Reply to every review within 48 hours, mentioning the specific dish or occasion the reviewer describes.

 Should I invest in SEO or social media for my restaurant?